Light & Fluffy Banana Pudding Cake

 The whipped cream must be made fresh when using it.

-The bananas can be sliced a few hours before assembling but make sure to toss them in lemon juice right away.
+The bananas can be sliced a few hours before assembling but make sure to toss them in lemon juice right away so they don’t turn brown.

 The cakes can be made in advance.
 If it’s 1 day, wrap them in plastic wrap as soon as they’ve cooled and leave them at room temperature.
 If it’s longer, freeze the cakes for up to a few weeks.
 Remove them from the freezer 1-2 hours before assembling.